 Are there any aids to help me lift my husband up off the floor if he falls?

-- ResQUp Patient Lift by ResQUp (available on amazon.com) is a three-leveled stepping stool ergonomically designed to help a person return to sitting or standing position after a fall.
+- ResQUp Patient Lift by Safe Patient Solutions, LLC. (at activeforever.com) is a three-leveled stepping stool ergonomically designed to help a person return to sitting or standing position after a fall.
 The device costs about $420 (USD).
 While Safe Patient Solution does not sell directly to Canada at this time, they do have a distributor that does ship internationally and has sold a number of units to Canadian customers.
 That distributor is Living Spiral.

 - Human Floor Lift by IndeeLift is a motorized lift plugged into the wall to help restore a fallen person to a standing position.
 The device can be operated by the fallen individual alone, or with help from another person.
-It costs about $1,900 (U.S.).
+It costs about $2,200 (USD).
 It is also available online from myhomeforlife.com.

-- Elk Lifting Cushion by Mangar (available at amazon.ca) is a battery powered inflatable lifting cushion that raises a fallen person up to a sitting position with the help of one assistant.
-The device costs about $3,200 to $4,000 (Cdn).
+- Elk Lifting Cushion by Mangar (at Amazon Canada) is a battery powered inflatable lifting cushion that raises a fallen person up to a sitting position with the help of one assistant.
+The device costs about $2,000 to $3,000 (CDN).
 It is also available from SelfCare Home Health Products in the Greater Vancouver area.